Find out how Wolf and Shepherd’s Closer cap-toe lace-up oxfords performed after more than two years of heavy use in this updated review.

 In the summer of 2014, a friend called up Wolf and Shepherd founder Justin Schneider, pictured below, to say that his dress shoes were so uncomfortable that he had to take them off while sitting at his desk and wear sneakers to and from work to avoid having them on longer than he needed to.
 “This seemed to be a consistent problem among my peers,” Justin told Modern Fellows.

 He started cutting up shoes and gluing sneaker insoles to dress shoe uppers.
 “By the end of that year, I had a working prototype of a classic dress shoe with an innovative foam sole,” Justin recalls.
 From there, he found a factory in Portugal, identified the suppliers, including a top-of-the-line Italian leather company, and developed a proprietary, patent-protected foam.
-The company launched a pre-sale campaign in July 2015 and was off-and-running, adding new styles, refining its technology, and ramping up ever since.
+The company launched a pre-sale campaign in July 2015 for their comfortable dress shoes and was off-and-running, adding new styles, refining its technology, and ramping up ever since.

 The brand received a nice pop of media coverage after runner Juris Silenieks set a new world record by running the Hotlanta half marathon in Wolf and Shepherd’s dress shoes.